copelansam/swe-3313-fall-2025-team-08/project-plan/resumes/SamuelCopelan.md

 # Samuel Copelan

 ### Technical Capabilities
-  - Taken multiple classes in Java
+  - I have taken multiple classes that have taught both fundamental and more advanced Java concepts
-  - Familiar with SQL
+  - I am familiar with SQL due to coursework and professional experiences

 ### Technical Experience
   - Interned at Uber over the summer where I used a lot of Java and SQL to update an internal metrics system